CPS-SKLCS/NAPL/README.md

 ## Overview

 This github repository is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
-In this instruction, you will know how to use NAPL to develop the network algorithms.
+In this manual, you will know how to install NAPL and develop the network algorithms with it.

 ## Install and Use